|

 Nathan: great singer, part time drummer, and his wife is and excellent baker that brings us goodies to shows.

-Dave: the most colorful one.
-Needs no microphone unless he is singing; our song filker.
 Christopher: the cheeriest one of the bunch (not).
 Great guitar player, bass, electric and acoustic.
 Great at vocals and figuring out where a song needs to be improved

 Craig (or Greg as we like to call him): the most talented of the group.
 Singer, acoustic guitar, bass, drums, steel drums, didjeridu, and anything else you can throw at him (which we do)